brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 ### A Practical Throughput Model

 Once you've chosen a parallelism strategy, the next question is: _what throughput will I actually get?_ Raw FLOP counts don't tell the story at scale.
-The real unit of progress in training is **tokens per second per GPU**,
+The real unit of progress in training is **tokens per second per GPU**, and wall-clock convergence depends on how well you keep that number high.

 ### References
 1. Zhe Jia, Marco Maggioni, Benjamin Staiger, Daniele P. Scarpazza.
 Dissecting the NVIDIA Volta GPU Architecture via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1804.06826 [cs.DC], 2018.
 [Online].
 Available: https://arxiv.org/abs/1804.06826